Here are the latest updates on the Coronavirus (COVID-19) outbreak and steps being taken by Christ Church.

 We are experiencing the challenges and difficulties surrounding the appearance and spread of the coronavirus (COVID-19) throughout the world, including Fort Bend County, Texas.
 Our Session and staff are seeking to apply Biblical principles to the life of the church.
 These principles include: the importance and primacy of gathered worship (Heb.
 13:5), love for our neighbor (Mark 12:31; Gal.
 5:14), obedience to the Law of God (particularly the Sixth Commandment), and submission to the governing authorities the Lord has instituted (Romans 13:1-7).
 Our Session and Deacons continue to update guidelines for worship and church activities.
 We want to strike the right balance between serving the Lord and showing love to the congregation and community through safety measures.
 Governor Abbott's Executive Order GA-28 (dated June 26, 2020) makes clear that there is no occupancy limitation for "religious services, including those conducted in churches, congregations, and houses of worship."
 Guidance was with respect to Minimum Standard Health Protocols on May 26, 2020.
 The Attorney General has issued his Third Revised Guidance for Houses of Worship and Minimum Standard Health Protocols for Churches have been published.

-We are modifying our previous standards to be consistent with concerns that the Governor, the medical community (and a video from the Texas DSHS Commissioner here and a webpage from Houston Methodist here), and other governmental authorities have regarding the recent increase in COVID-19 cases.
+With respect to face coverings, there is a specific exemption for “churches or other places of worship,” so attendees at Christ Church are not required to wear face coverings.
+We are requiring face coverings in some contexts (8:30 AM worship) and making them optional in others (11:00 AM worship).
 We are asking you to balance your own opinions and concerns with love and care for others in the church.
 The church should not be a place to pass judgment on each other or criticize each other (Romans 14:10), but rather a place where love and grace abound.
 For this reason, we are not requiring face coverings of everyone at all services, but instead are allowing for a service where those who are more comfortable with face coverings being worn know that everyone will have a covering.
 We are also asking everyone, especially as they enter and exit the building, to wear a face-covering for the protection and assurance of others.
 Finally, we realize that the COVID-19 situation is still very fluid and we expect further modifications in weeks to come.
 Please be patient and pray for your pastors and elders as we navigate these unusual times.

 How You Can Stop the Spread Of Germs